APA-Technology-Division/urban-and-regional-planning-resources/CONTRIBUTING.md

 # Contributors

 This page is intended to provide guidance on how to format a contribution to the repository.
-If there is a collection of resources you wish to commit, please file an issue before submitting a commit.
+If this is your first time contributing to the repo, we would prefer single contributions per pull request.
+If there is a collection of resources you wish to contribute, please file an issue before submitting a pull request.

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this